ICGC-TCGA-PanCancer/pancancer-documentation/docs/PANCAN_CLUSTER_LAUNCH_README.md

 2.0 installed.
 This process can take ~1.5 hours depending on your connection to the storage site for the workflow (it is a large workflow).

-    # copy-paste this template path in the appropriate .cfg file:
+    # copy-paste this json template path in the appropriate .cfg file:
     # templates/sample_configs/vagrant_cluster_launch.pancancer.bwa_workflow.seqware.install.sge_cluster.json.template
     # launch, use the correct command line args for your cloud environment, see docs above and the README for Bindle
     perl bin/launcher/launch_cluster.pl --use-openstack --use-default-config --launch-cluster cluster1